tapTapCode/shoplaz-reviews/README.md

 # ShopLaz Reviews WordPress Plugin

-A WordPress plugin for managing and displaying product reviews for ShopLaz.
+A WordPress plugin for managing and displaying product reviews for Shopee and Lazada.

 ## Features